MattyKatos/VXDiscord/README.md

 A Discord bot that automatically replaces supported social links with the currently active redirect domains for better embeds in Discord.

 ## Features
-- Automatically detects and fixes Twitter/X and Instagram links in any channel it can see
+- Automatically detects and fixes Twitter/X, Instagram, and TikTok links in any channel it can see
-- Configurable fix domains (vxtwitter.com, fxtwitter.com, or alternative Instagram domains)
+- Configurable fix domains (vxtwitter.com, fxtwitter.com, bibliogram.art, vxtiktok.com, tfxktok.com, tnktok.com, etc)
 - Replies with "Fixed that for you" and the corrected message
 - Slash commands for user control:
   - `/ftfy` - Shows plugin and user status with a rich embed and **interactive toggle button** to opt-in/out
-  - `/ftfm link` - Allows users to fix a specific Twitter/X or Instagram link manually
+  - `/ftfm link` - Allows users to fix a specific Twitter/X, Instagram, or TikTok link manually
 - User opt-out system with SQLite database
 - Auto-update feature that checks for GitHub updates once per hour
 - Config Version checker sets bot status to "UPDATE CONFIG" if config.json is out of date